One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-If you are in Porto for a conference, or similar to us, plan to start your Camino from here, you may only have a day to get to know this beautiful city.
-We have therefore created a one-day itinerary of experiences that pack as much in as sensible while giving you an insider’s view of the city that will make you want to come back for more.
+If you are in Porto for a conference or, like us, plan to start your Camino from here, you may only have a day to get to know this beautiful city.
+We have therefore created a one-day itinerary of experiences that packs as much in as possible while giving you an insider’s view of the city that will make you want to come back for more.

 Download your Sustainable Travel Checklist and show the world you care